Dere-Wah/sm64-dataset/README.md

 ```
 Super Mario 64 EX (OpenGL) nightly 20bb444
 ```
-> (The nightly build version will be probably different, just update it)
+> (The nightly build version will be probably different)

+Open the `capture_data.py` script and update the name of the window to the one you got.
+Also change other variables such as your play resolution, sm64ex build name and cli arguments for running the game.

 Finally, run the capture_data.py script.
 The script will launch the game for you and will start logging keypresses & screenshots.